aircraft-noise/asif-gen/README.md

 * !generate-tos-track-nodes! - Generates track nodes for each position of each flight in the flights data file
 * !get-airports! - Generates a list of all airports referenced in the flights data file
 * !get-earliest-start! - Is replaced by the earliest start time found in the flights data file
+* !study-name! - Replaced by a string composed of the flights filename, the output filename, and the study filename

 These are the initial functions that were needed for our initial AEDT testing, almost certainly many more such functions will be implemented as required.